JasmineSun33/capitalone_submit/capital_one/README.md

 There are three files for this program Please see detailed explanations in the docstring.

 1. `main.py` -> main program
-2. `parser.py` -> contains a abstract class `Parser` and two child classes `NonMultiLineParser` abd `MultiLineParser`
+2. `parser.py` -> contains a abstract class `Parser` and two child classes `NonMultiLineParser` and `MultiLineParser`
-3. `support_extension.py` -> a json file of currently supported file extensions.
+3. `support_extension.py` -> a single variable for all currently supported file extensions.
 It features some common programming languages and you can extend it very simply.

 ### Installation Prerequisite